svenaas/mefideleted/README.md

 ### Twitter Application keys

 You'll find the keys `CONSUMER_KEY` and `CONSUMER_SECRET` in the "Keys and Access Tokens" tab of your app's page at https://apps.twitter.com/.
 The other two keys you need, `OAUTH_TOKEN` and `OAUTH_TOKEN_SECRET`, won't get generated until you set the necessary privilige level for your app and press the "Create my access token" button at the bottom of the "Keys and Access Tokens" tab.

+### TwitLonger API key

+Some of the messages this app posts are longer than 140 characters.
+I chose to use TwitLonger when necessary for these longer messages.
+API keys can be requested at http://api.twitlonger.com/.

 ### Heroku Account